-Long-acting opiates relieve moderate to severe long-term pain.
-They are also called extended-release opiates.
-Opiates relieve pain by changing the way your body feels pain.
+Long-acting opioids relieve moderate to severe pain.
+They are also called extended-release opioids.
+Opioids relieve pain by changing the way your body feels pain.
 They don't cure a health problem.
 They help you manage the pain.

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 You may:

-Enter O105 in the search box to learn more about "Learning About Safe Use of Long-Acting Opiates."
+Enter O105 in the search box to learn more about "Learning About Safe Use of Long-Acting Opioids".

 Adam Husney, MD - Family Medicine